An Adversarial Approach to Identification: Models without parametric restrictions

-This task is computationally negligible even for very large $(L,M)$, see for example the computation times reported in Section \ref{app:computation_speed_maxscore_cs}.
+where $\lambda$ is the Lagrange multiplier associated with the equality constraints in \eqref{equalconstraints}.
+We conclude that determining whether $\theta \in \Theta_I$ amounts to solving the LP \eqref{eq:LP_formulation_for_Theta_I_main} and checking that $T(\theta) \leq 0$.
+This task has negligible computation time even for very large $(L,M)$, see for example the computation times reported in Section \ref{app:computation_speed_maxscore_cs}.
 It is also trivial to write the code for a specific model.
 The user specifies (i) supports $\mathcal Z, \, \mathcal W$; (ii) true parameter values $(\theta^*,p_W^*)$; (iii) the pushforward matrix $\widetilde C_\theta$; (iv) restrictions $(A_\theta,b_\theta)$; then hands off the LP \eqref{eq:LP_formulation_for_Theta_I_main} to a solver.

-\begin{remark} The resulting linear program is different from the linear program in \citet{honoreBoundsParametersPanel2006} and \citet{bonhommeIdentificationBinaryChoice2023}, and from the quadratic program in \citet{ChernValHahnNewey2013}.
-Contrary to the approaches in those papers, we avoid a search over the space of all conditional distributions of unobserved heterogeneity.
-The inner minimization can be restricted to the \emph{support} of the unobserved heterogeneity, cf. Theorem \ref{thm:convexity}.
-This is expressed by the dual in the linear program discussed above.
+\begin{remark}[Relationship of LP to Proposition \ref{thm:convexity}] Proposition \ref{thm:convexity} and Remark \ref{rem:LP_extreme} establish the extremal point problem, i.e. when optimizing a linear functional over a convex set of probability measures, the search can be restricted to the set of extreme points.
+Expression \eqref{eq:T_is_bilinear} reformulates the discrepancy function as a bilinear program, where the inner minimization is over the convex hull of extreme points.
+This is a relaxation of the extremal point problem that leaves the value of $T(\theta)$ unchanged, but facilitates computation via the dual LP in \eqref{eq:LP_formulation_for_Theta_I_main}.
+There, the problem is expressed in terms of Lagrange multipliers associated with the constraints on the extreme points, eliminating the need to compute them explicitly. \end{remark}

-In the resulting linear program, $\phi$ ranges over $\Phi_b$, which is typically of low dimension.
-Additionally, searching over a subset of $\phi$ yields an outer set.
-In contrast, an incomplete search over fixed effects distributions leads to an inner set. \end{remark}
+\begin{remark} The resulting LP is different from the LP in \citet{honoreBoundsParametersPanel2006} and \citet{bonhommeIdentificationBinaryChoice2023}, and from the quadratic program in \citet{ChernValHahnNewey2013}.
+In contrast to those approaches, ours avoids a search over the space of all conditional distributions of unobserved heterogeneity, with the inner minimization restricted instead to the \emph{support} of the unobserved heterogeneity, cf. Proposition \ref{thm:convexity}.
+This is expressed by the dual in the LP discussed above.
+In the resulting LP, $\phi$ ranges over $\Phi_b$, which is typically of low dimension.
+Searching over a subset of $\phi$ yields an outer set.
+In contrast, an incomplete search over fixed effects distributions may lead to an inner set. \end{remark}